Pekaway/VAN_PI/README.md

 ## Node-RED

-Test

 ## Python

 ## Communictation

 ## Other

 # FLASHTOOLS

 Here you can flash your ESPs with our Hardware .

 [ONLINE FLASHER](https://flashesp.pekaway.de)

 Onboard Flasher

-## SD IMAGE burn
+## SD IMAGE flash
-We recommend to burn the images [Balena Etcher](https://www.balena.io/etcher/) or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/)
+We recommend to flash the images [Balena Etcher](https://www.balena.io/etcher/) or [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/)

 # Support the Project

 ## Patreon

-We run a german patreon account.
-We will spend the money collected there on communtity events and hackathons.
+We run a german patreon account on which we publish further tutorials.
+These Tutorials will be uploaded to our public homepage about 6 months later.

-If you like our project please support it there.
+If you like our project feel free to support it:

 [VAN PI by Pekaway | All In One Campercontrol System | Patreon](https://www.patreon.com/vanpibypekaway)

 ## Socials

-## Share your Code